2024

 5. Introduce New Technology and Processes

-Bringing new systems into a static workplace like employee engagement surveys is a great way to get more insight.
-Additionally, introducing new technology can offset employee disengagement as well.
+Introducing new systems into a static workplace, like employee engagement surveys, is a great way to gain more insight.
+Additionally, introducing new technology can offset employee disengagement.

 It’s important to note that investing company money into these systems is not the only solution.
 Managers can also look into and introduce new software that makes employees’ lives easier.